dev-xo/remix-auth-totp/README.md

 - **🥳 Easy to Setup**.
 The Strategy will handle the entire Authentication flow for you.
 - **🔐 Secure**.
 The OTP code is encrypted and signed with a Secret Key.
 - **📚 One Source of Truth**.
 The database of your choice.
+- **📧 Magic Link built-in**.
+You can send a Magic Link to the user to authenticate with a simple click.
 - **🛡 Bulletproof**.
 Written in strict TypeScript with a high test coverage.
 - **🗂 Typed**.
 Ships with types included.
 - **🚀 Built on top of Remix Auth**.
 An amazing authentication library for Remix.